PP-Module for MDM Agent

 The ST author chooses the mechanism or mechanisms supported by the TOE.
 The data passed in this trusted communication channel are encrypted as defined by the protocol selected.

 Since this requirement is only for the case when the PP-Module builds on MDF PP, and in this case it is expected that the MDM Agent will be a native part of the mobile operating system, it is expected that the MDM Agent will use the mobile device's implementation of the selected protocols.
-HTTPS (FCS_HTTPS_EXT.1) and TLS (FCS_TLSC_EXT.1) are already mandatory for an MDF ST. If "TLS" or "DTLS" is selected, the following selections from the TLS Functional Package must be made:
+HTTPS (FCS_HTTPS_EXT.1) and TLS (FCS_TLSC_EXT.1) are already mandatory for an MDF ST. If "TLS" is selected, the following selections from Functional Package for Transport Layer Security (TLS), version 2.1 must be made:

 • FCS_TLS_EXT.1: